Will an Indulgence Take Away My Punishment for My Sins

 Most Indulgences Actually Hurt Souls

-But rather, indulgence are sadly given out to promote us to take mercy without even striving to love God (to stop sinning), which is HORRIBLY SINFUL.
+But rather, indulgences seem to be given out to promote us to take mercy without even striving to love God (to stop sinning), which is HORRIBLY SINFUL.

-Indulgences are never to be given so to promote the faithful to perform acts of piety for selfish-gain…only so we can better love God and rejoice in His most generous gifts if we are so blessed to receive them.
+Indulgences are never to be given to promote the faithful to perform acts of piety for selfish-gain.
+The horror!

 Saints Don’t Want to Escape Their Punishment

 Saints have such contrition for their sins that they desire to suffer because of them.
 They don’t want their punishment removed for selfish reasons.
-They feel horrible for their crimes against God and want to atone for their sins.
+They feel horrible for their crimes against God and want to atone for their sins so they can more perfectly love God.
+But they want to be punished.
 To learn more please read, “What is Penance.”

-God doesn’t want us to suffer in Purgatory; He wants us in Heaven; He wants us saints.
+Please know, God doesn’t want us to suffer in Purgatory or Hell; He wants us in Heaven; He wants us saints.
 And indulgences are for us to obtain that goal.

-Those in the state of grace aren’t concerned for themselves, hoping to avoid the punishment they deserve.
+Therefore, those in the state of grace aren’t concerned for themselves, hoping to avoid the punishment/suffering they deserve.
 Their concern is for God, since they love God more than themselves.

 What is an Indulgence?